Crystal-SDS/controller/README.md

 The repository is structured with the next folders:

-* **doc:** The doc folder includes the API specifications.
-In this document you can find all the calls accepted by the SDS Controller.
-Furthermore, this document specifies all the parameters that each call needs.
+* **doc:** The doc folder includes the API specifications where you can find all the calls and parameters accepted by the SDS Controller.

 * **puppet:** In this folder you can find two subfolders more.
 The manifests folder, that contains all the config files of the puppet (To read more about puppet click [here](http://docs.vagrantup.com/v2/provisioning/puppet_apply.html)).
 On the other hand, the modules folder that contains all dependencies added by puppet.
 Remember that these modules only are a link to the original repository, so when you clone this repository you need to add the modules or cloning in recursive way.
 (To read more about submodules click [here](https://git-scm.com/book/en/v2/Git-Tools-Submodules))